-Oxygen time variability is more complicated as the fast gas exchange rate moves to restore air-sea equilibrium and replenish waters that are initially deficient in oxygen but have low temperatures and high solubility.
-In some years, such as 2016 when the strong El Niño and strongly positive SAM combined to produce anomalously deep MLs, the oxygen anomaly is negative, indicating that the entrainment signal was strong and persisted through the SAMW formation period.
-In other years, such as 2013, deep MLs are associated with positive oxygen anomalies.
+Oxygen time variability is more complicated than that of nitrate and DIC, as the fast gas exchange rate moves to restore air-sea equilibrium and replenish waters that are initially deficient in oxygen but have low temperatures and high solubility.
+In some years, such as 2016 when the strong El Niño and strongly positive SAM combined to produce anomalously deep MLs in the central Pacific, the oxygen anomaly is negative, indicating that the entrainment signal was strong and persisted through the SAMW formation period (Figs. 6 and 7).
+In other years, such as 2013, deep MLs in the central Pacific are associated with positive oxygen anomalies.
 This dichotomy reflects the competing processes that impact oxygen in the upper ocean.
 In years with strong heat loss to the atmosphere, cooler temperatures will increase the solubility, which, coupled with strong winds driving high air-sea gas exchange rates, will tend to increase the oxygen concentration in the surface ocean.
 On the other hand, deeper mixing will entrain more low-oxygen water from below and the increased volume of the mixed layer will slow the change in oxygen concentration for a given air-sea flux.
-Years with reduced air-sea heat loss in the winter and shallower MLs are characterized by warmer temperatures and lower solubility but less entrainment of low-oxygen waters.
-A plot of SAMW oxygen concentration against potential temperature for the Pacific and Pacific sub-regions reveals that the main signal is a fairly consistent offset relative to oxygen saturation of which approximately 1/3 is due to low SLP (Figure S3), implying that not only do oxygen concentrations closely follow interannual temperature changes, but also that the balance of the above processes leads to a consistent $\Delta[O_2]$ despite large changes in MLD and temperature.
+Years with reduced air-sea heat loss in the winter and shallower MLs are characterized by warmer temperatures and lower solubility but also less entrainment of low-oxygen waters.
+A plot of SAMW oxygen concentration against potential temperature for the Pacific and Pacific sub-regions reveals that the main signal is a fairly consistent offset relative to oxygen saturation of which approximately 1/3 is due to low SLP (Figure S4), implying that not only do oxygen concentrations closely follow interannual temperature changes, but also that the balance of the above processes leads to a consistent $\Delta[O_2]$ despite large changes in MLD and temperature.
 Both the magnitude of the $\Delta[O_2]$ offset and the lack of variability in BSOSE are consistent with float and ship-board observations (Figure 4).
+(Wolf et al. 2018)